Main page content

-When a students' association takes a position with reference to issues directly related to an institution and its operations, its recommendations to the Board of Regents shall go through the chief student affairs officer, the president, the appropriate Executive Vice Chancellor, the Deputy Chancellor, and the Chancellor.
+2.1 Recommendations to the Board of Regents.
+When a students' association takes a position with reference to issues directly related to an institution and its operations, its recommendations to the Board of Regents shall go through the chief student affairs officer, the president, the appropriate Executive Vice Chancellor, and the Chancellor.

 Chief Student Affairs Officer – The administrative officer or officers directly responsible for student affairs at each institution.